hashicorp/terraform-provider-tfe/website/docs/cdktf/go/d/workspace.html.markdown

 Use this data source to get information about a workspace.

-~> **NOTE:** Using `GlobalRemoteState` or `RemoteStateConsumerIds` requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as v202104-1.
+~> **NOTE:** Using `GlobalRemoteState` or `RemoteStateConsumerIds` requires using the provider with HCP Terraform or an instance of Terraform Enterprise at least as recent as v202104-1.

 ## Example Usage